Get to the choppa!

 - Official Arnold Schwarzenegger website

 - Arnold Schwarzenegger’s autobiography, “Total Recall” – Just a plug for this: This is a HUGE book.
-Sarah read it from cover to cover.
-Sarah slept with it.
-Sarah carried it around with her even though her hardcover edition weighs, like, a third of her body weight or something.
+Ashar read it from cover to cover.
+Ashar slept with it.
+Ashar carried it around with her even though her hardcover edition weighs, like, a third of her body weight or something.
 It basically WAS Arnold weight-lifting training.
-(Also, Sarah basically memorized it.)
+(Also, Ashar basically memorized it.)
 Maybe your family isn’t into Arnold, and that’s cool.
 But if you find the person your kids ARE into, you cannot understate the value of learning from biographies!

 Movies starring Arnold Schwarzenegger

 As we talk about Arnold Schwarzenegger’s movies, it’s probably a good time for me to remind new readers that our daughter, Ashar, is in her later teen years, and we’re very open about watching movies together and talking about them as a family.
 These are not recommendations for all ages, nor are the ones for older teens even something I’d suggest sending your 17-year-old off to watch alone.
 But there are also some fun picks for everyone!